-It’s all part of a larger crime wave that saw 810,400 vehicles stolen in the United States in 2020, according to the Insurance Information Institute.
-That number was a nearly 12% increase from 2019 and the highest annual total since 2008.
-The NICB cites the pandemic, economic downturn, loss of youth-outreach programs, and public-safety budgetary and resource limitations as contributors to the upswing in auto-related thievery.
+These thefts are all part of a larger crime wave that saw more than 1 million vehicles stolen in the United States in 2022, according to the NICB.
+That number is a a 7% jump from 2021 and the highest total since 2008.

 We know the motivation behind stealing valuable cars, but why the specific interest in catalytic converters?

 A catalytic converter is an important feature of your car’s exhaust system.
 Its purpose is to limit the amount of harmful pollutants emitted by an internal combustion engine.
 Located between the vehicle’s engine and tailpipe, these devices convert toxic gases found in car emissions, such as carbon monoxide and nitrogen oxides, into less-harmful substances like carbon dioxide and water vapor.

 Catalytic converters are filled with precious metals, which act as the catalysts.
 Most often, these include palladium, rhodium and platinum.
 When the engine emissions’ harmful gases pass through the device, they make contact with these metals and undergo a chemical reaction.
 This process alters their molecular structure, converting them into safer substances.

 The reason these catalytic converters are stolen so often lies in what’s inside them.
 There is both a high demand and limited supply of the precious metals contained in these devices.
 Recent disruptions in supply chains have made them even more difficult to source and, in turn, even more expensive.